-MIB students are required to take a fifth course in their third and four semesters and may request an overload schedule from the Fletcher Registrar.
+MIB students are required to take a fifth course in two of their four semesters.
+MIB students may enroll above 15.0 credits in a semester in accordance with the fifth or module overload policy.

 Students optionally take a fifth course solely for academic enrichment.
 The fifth course does not allow a student to decrease their required course load in a future semester.
-Students are expected to enroll in full-time credits for their degree program unless on a Registrar-approved reduced course load.
+Students are expected to enroll in full-time credits for their degree program unless on a Registrar-approved reduced course load or approved part-time status.
 Grading and transcript policies are the same for all courses.
 Fifth courses appear on students' transcripts and are considered in student's satisfactory academic progress.
 If a student withdraws from an optional fifth course after the drop deadline, a grade of "W" is recorded on the transcript.
 Students are charged the cost of one course, in addition to the published tuition rates for a full-time student.
 Additional financial aid may not be available for students taking an optional fifth course.